Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

           This is the internal port on the compute node.
         * (optional) `options` is a list of options to pass to the cAdvisor instance running on all nodes.
+* (optional) `container_runtimes` properties control container runtime behavior on the pool compute nodes.
+    * (optional) `install` controls which optional container runtimes to install.
+A list of valid values for this option are `kata_containers` and `singularity`.
+Note that the `runc` container runtime is always installed.
+The `nvidia` container runtime is automatically installed when allocating a pool with GPUs. `singularity` must be specified if running Singularity containers.
+    * (optional) `default` is the default container runtime to use for running Docker containers.
+This option has no effect on `singularity` containers.

 ## Full template
 A full template of a credentials file can be found